WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure2.md

 send a non-zero advertise window to the data source.
 The pipeline starts flowing again!

-Now we have all three pieces of back-pressure in place:
+Now we have all three pieces of back-pressure in place.
+Starting from the end of the pipeline and working backward, we have:

-* From a slow sink TCP socket to Wallaroo's `TCPSink` actor, by reducing TCP's advertise window to zero.
-(Recall, the zero window size is signalled to `TCPSink` by the `EWOULDBLOCK` condition.)
+1. From a slow sink TCP socket to Wallaroo's `TCPSink` actor, by reducing TCP's advertise window to zero.
+(Recall, the zero window size is signaled to `TCPSink` by the `EWOULDBLOCK` condition.)
-* Backward along the stream processing chain from `TCPSink` to `TCPSource`, using the custom `mute` protocol within Wallaroo.
+2. Backward along the stream processing chain from `TCPSink` to `TCPSource`, using the custom `mute` protocol within Wallaroo.
-* From Wallaroo's `TCPSource` actor to the source's TCP socket, also by reducing TCP's advertise window to zero.
+3. From Wallaroo's `TCPSource` actor to the source's TCP socket, also by reducing TCP's advertise window to zero.
 (Recall, the `TCPSource` actor stops reading from the source socket when that actor is muted.)

 The `mute` protocol between Wallaroo actors is software, and software tends to have bugs.
 It would